ocelotconsulting/check-docker-swarm/README.md

 # check-docker-swarm

+## Status - IN DEVELOPMENT - all of the code has not been contributed yet (2-22-2017)

 ## A nagios monitoring plugin which checks the status of a docker swarm and services.
 This toolset will be used by nagios to perform periodic checks of docker swarms and services they are running.